t-kuni/aws-lambda-typescript-template/README.md

 It uses TypeScript so it can be written type-safe.
 It also supports zipping.

-Note: It is not intended to be used from API Gateway.
+Note: Not intended to be used from API Gateway.

 # Usage